-401k loan vs personal loan: which is right for me?
+401k loan vs personal loan: which is right for my situation?

-Life happens.
-Whether planned or unplanned, situations may arise where you need money before you’ve earn it.
-You may want to pay off credit card debt or medical bills, pay for a home improvement or car repair, or invest in yourself (car repair, wedding, or a much-needed vacation).
+Whether planned or unplanned, situations may arise where you need money before you’ve earned it.
+You may want to pay off credit card debt or medical bills, pay for a home improvement or car repair, or invest in yourself with a wedding or a much-needed vacation.

 Do you already know that a personal loan is the right option for you?
-Take a look at our loan options and check your rate today!
+Take a look at the loan options from Rate and check your rate today!

 Personal Loan vs. 401(k) Loan